 Today cross the border into England.
 The terrain becomes hillier, the trail steeper and the views wider as you traverse the northern sector of the Cheviot Hills within the Northumberland National Park, crossing the beautiful College Valley, before descending to Wooler, a market town since the 13th century.

 Accommodation: We use a small family run guesthouse on the high street in this pleasant market town.
-This is a tourist board 4 star establishments with well-appointed rooms with a rustic charm and lovely furnishings.
+The property dates back to the 17th century but offers up to date modern comforts.

 The route crosses the rolling terrain of Westwood and Football Moors, passing St Cuthbert’s cave, where the saint’s body was taken during the flight of the monks from Lindisfarne in 875AD after a Viking raid.
 You then descend through forests and agricultural land to reach Fenwick near the main road.
 There is a phone box here to enable you to phone the Inn where you are staying tonight in order to transfer you to Lowick.